 6 brilliant ways to collect a debt

-The rental sector for example is currently experiencing a high level of non payment of rent, due to these pandemic issues and the current eviction suspension, and is storing up a unprecedented level of eviction claims plus all of the related debt claims.
+The rental sector for example is currently experiencing a high level of non-payment of rent, due to these pandemic issues and the current eviction suspension, and is storing up an unprecedented level of eviction claims plus all of the related debt claims.

-So if you are owed money and will be trying to collect an outstanding debt, then here are the 6 brilliant ways you can maximise your chances of recovery.
+So if you are owed money and will be trying to collect an outstanding debt, then here are the 6 brilliant ways you can maximize your chances of recovery.

 Claim your FREE e-book ⬇

 The first and most important point is to make sure the data you hold on the subject is still current.
 So many people are now in a growing debt scenario who are expected to move or be evicted as time passes by.
 You need to make sure that all your letters and correspondence are being sent to the correct current address for the debtor.

 Sending your correspondence to the correct current address is an essential requirement so that the debtor is informed about the intended actions and has the opportunity to respond to the letter or correspondence.

 Using a tracing agent is a fast easy way to achieve this accurately and to verify any address you have is still current on the day of the instruction to them.

 2. Avoid harassing people that owe you money

 Make sure that you don’t harass people that owe you money or that you can be accused of doing this.
 This is both a good legal policy and good customer service practise, if your actions could be considered harassing in any way you could face a legal challenge.

 Make sure to only correspond proportionately and within the legally permissible allowance.